Intermittent Positive Pressure Breathing

 1950s

-First prototype of Dr. Bird’s magnetic respirator with manually selectable positive pressure developed in 1950.
+The first prototype of Dr. Bird’s "magnetic respirator with manually selectable positive pressure" was developed in 1950.

 Image from Felix Khusid